Lloyd Osbourne

-Samuel Lloyd Osbourne (April 7, 1868 – May 22, 1947) was an American author and the stepson of the Scottish author Robert Louis Stevenson, with whom he co-authored three books, including The Wrecker.
+Samuel Lloyd Osbourne (April 7, 1868 – May 22, 1947) was an American writer and the stepson of the Scottish writer Robert Louis Stevenson, with whom he wrote three books, including The Wrecker.
 He also provided input and ideas on others.
 Osbourne wrote a number of stories and essays on his own, including An Intimate Portrait of R L S By His Stepson (1924).

 Early life

-Lloyd Osbourne was born in San Francisco to Fanny Osbourne (née Vandegrift) and Samuel Osbourne, a lieutenant on the State Governor's staff.
-They had married when Fanny was just seventeen years of age, and Lloyd's elder sister Isobel Osbourne (or 'Belle') was born the following year.
-Samuel fought in the American Civil War, went with a friend sick with tuberculosis to California, and via San Francisco, he ended up in the silver mines of Nevada.
+Samuel Lloyd Osbourne was born in San Francisco to Fanny Vandegrift and Samuel Osbourne, a lieutenant on the State Governor's staff.
+They had married when Fanny was 17 years old, and Lloyd's older sister Belle was born the following year.
+The elder Samuel fought in the American Civil War, went with a friend sick with tuberculosis to California, and via San Francisco, ended up in the silver mines of Nevada.
 Once settled there he sent for his family.
 Fanny and the five-year-old Isobel made the long journey via New York City, the isthmus of Panama, San Francisco, and finally by wagons and stage-coach to the mining camps of the Reese River, and the town of Austin in Lander County.
 Life was difficult in the mining town, and there were few women around.
 Fanny learned to shoot a pistol and to roll her own cigarettes.

 The family moved to Virginia City, Nevada.
 Samuel began philandering with saloon girls, and in 1866 he left to prospect for gold in the Coeur d'Alene Mountains.
 Fanny and her daughter journeyed to San Francisco.
-There was a rumour that Sam had been killed by a grizzly bear, but he returned to the family safe in 1868.
+There was a rumor that Sam had been killed by a grizzly bear, but he returned to the family safe in 1868.
 Shortly thereafter Lloyd was born.
 Samuel continued philandering and Fanny returned to Indianapolis.

 The couple were reconciled again in 1869, and lived in Oakland where a second son, Hervey, was born.
 Fanny took up painting and gardening.
-However, her husband's behaviour did not improve, and Fanny finally left him in 1875 and moved with her three children to Europe.
+However, her husband's behavior did not improve, and Fanny finally left him in 1875 and moved with her three children to Europe.
 They lived in Antwerp for three months, and then in order to allow Fanny to study art, moved to Paris where Fanny and Isobel both enrolled in the Académie Julian.
 Hervey was sick with scrofulous tuberculosis, died on 5 April 1876, and was buried in a temporary grave at Père Lachaise Cemetery.

 While in Paris, Lloyd's mother met and befriended the author Robert Louis Stevenson.
 Stevenson and Fanny became deeply attached to each other; in 1880 Fanny divorced her husband and married Stevenson when Lloyd was just twelve years old.
 As a boy, Lloyd and his stepfather painted a map of an imaginary island, and this was the inspiration for Stevenson's classic Treasure Island.
 Although he would study engineering at the University of Edinburgh, Osbourne wished to become a writer, an idea that was encouraged by his stepfather.